cmhstudies/Incident-Management-Process-BPIC2014/README.md

 This study explores indicators of incident SLA breaches with respect to data available during the early stages of an IT incident’s lifecycle.
 The study built a Logistic Regression model using Python and a number of tools from the SciKit-Learn library.
 Some supplementary analysis leveraged the R language.

 The Task 2 Data Analytics Report describes the data collection, the data extraction and preparation, and the analysis steps performed throughout the study followed by a summary of findings, implications, and recommendations.

+# Data Source

+A study investigating factors contributing to incident management SLA risk requires an extract from an ITSM system used by an IT organization for tracking incidents over a specific period.
+This study leveraged an existing, publicly-available data set used in the *2014 Business Processing Intelligence Challenge (BPIC)* (see https://www.win.tue.nl/bpi/doku.php?id=2014:challenge).
+While the challenge released four data sets, this project focused only on the Incident Records file.
+The terms for use of the data set specify that “The user is allowed to remix, transform or build upon the data, but only for noncommercial purposes”.

+# Acknowledgements

+Throughout the notebooks, links point to some of the resources used throughout development of the regression model.
+In particular, I found the information provided by Kevin Markham at [https://www.dataschool.io] extremely valuable.